Magnetic mirror: Mirror ratios

-Where $v_\perp$ is the particle velocity perpendicular to the magnetic field and $v_\parallel$ is particle velocity parallel to the magnetic field.
+Where $v_\perp$ is the particle velocity perpendicular to the magnetic field and $v$ is the particle speed.

 This result was surprising because it was expected that heavier and faster particles, or those with less electric charge, would be harder to reflect.
 It was also expected that a smaller magnetic field would reflect fewer particles.
 However, the gyroradius in those circumstances is also larger, so that the radial component of the magnetic field seen by the particle is also larger.
 It is true that the minimum volume and magnetic energy is larger for the case of fast particles and weak fields, but the mirror ratio required remains the same.

 Adiabatic invariance

 The properties of magnetic mirrors can be derived using the adiabatic invariance of magnetic flux under changes in magnetic field strength.
 As the field gets stronger, the velocity increases proportionally to the square root of B, and the kinetic energy is proportional to B. This can be thought of as an effective potential binding the particle.